Find Certified Nursing Assistant Programs in Kansas

 CNA License Renewal in Kansas

 CNAs in Kansas are required to renew their licenses periodically.
-To renew a CNA license in Kansas, individuals must fulfill the requirement of 30 hours of approved Continuing Nursing Education every two years and submit the renewal form prior to the expiration date.
+To renew a CNA license in Kansas, individuals must fulfil the requirement of 30 hours of approved Continuing Nursing Education every two years and submit the renewal form before the expiration date.
 Additionally, CNAs must complete 8 hours of work and pay a $20 fee to renew their licenses.

-Renewal notices are sent 45 days prior to the expiration date, allowing CNAs ample time to meet the renewal requirements and avoid any lapses in their certification.
+Renewal notices are sent 45 days before the expiration date, allowing CNAs ample time to meet the renewal requirements and avoid any lapses in their certification.
 Staying up-to-date with license renewal ensures that CNAs maintain their qualifications and can continue to provide quality care to patients in Kansas.

 Summary